-Grievance: A consumer's expression of dissatisfaction about service issues, other than an Adverse Benefit Determination.
-Possible subjects for grievances include, but are not limited to, quality of care or services provided, aspects of interpersonal relationships between a service provider and the consumer, failure to respect the Consumer's rights regardless of whether remedial action is requested, or an Consumer's dispute regarding an extension of time proposed by the PIHP to make a service authorized decision.
+Grievances are a consumer's expression of dissatisfaction about service issues, other than an Adverse Benefit Determination.
+Possible subjects for grievances include, but are not limited to, quality of care or services provided, aspects of interpersonal relationships between a service provider and the consumer, failure to respect the Consumer's rights regardless of whether remedial action is requested, or a Consumer's dispute regarding an extension of time proposed by the PIHP to make a service authorized decision.
 42 CFR 438.400.

-Grievance and Appeal System: The processes implemented to handle Appeals of Adverse Benefit Determinations and Grievances, as well as the processes to collect and track information about them.
+Grievance and Appeal System is the processes implemented to handle Appeals of Adverse Benefit Determinations and Grievances, as well as the processes to collect and track information about them.
 42 CFR 438.400.